Sydney Contracting Engineers

 Hi Vis Sydney Contracting Engineers at SCE Corp

 Steel cap boots are commonly used by workers in industries such as construction, manufacturing, warehousing, and logistics where there is a risk of heavy objects falling or rolling onto the feet.
-They help prevent injuries such as crushed toes or foot fractures that could occur due to accidental impacts.
+They help prevent injuries such as crushed toes or foot fractures.

-steel cap boots Sydney contracting Engineers at SCE Corp
+steel cap boots -SCE Induction Process -Sydney contracting Engineers at SCE Corp

 Optional Safety Requirements: